purplebugs/elastic-data-tool/README.md

 For the work in progress MySQL to JSON converter:

-- Create a .env file in the root of your project containing the MySql password
+- Create a .env file in the root of your project containing MySQL config info

 ```
 MYSQL_PASSWORD="YOUR PASSWORD GOES HERE"